TheSortedChaos/wavefront-reader/readme.md

 # wavefront-reader
 The _wavefront-reader_ can read [.obj][wavefront] files and transform then into usable data for [OpenGL][opengl] (`Array[Float]`, `Array[Int]`)
 Wavefront (.obj) files are used to store geometric data, like geometric objects build with [Blender][blender].
-These files are read, validated and the get transformed into an internal model and in the next step this internal model is transformed to a `Mesh` object.
+These files are read, validated and then get transformed into an internal model.
+In the next step this internal model is transformed to a `Mesh` object.
 There are several kinds of Meshes, like:

 | Mesh Type             |  Provided Data                                                            |